 Prepare the batter immediately before frying using well-chilled Guinness.
 If you find the coating falling off during the frying process, mix a little more flour into the batter.
 Take care not to add too much or the onion rings will lose the light, crisp exterior.
 The consistency of the batter should be similar to a thin, crepe-like batter without any lumps.

-Once the oil is thoroughly heated, dip an onion ring into the batter and coat thoroughly.
+Adjust the heat as needed to keep the oil at around 350-365˚F (180-185˚C).
+Once the oil is thoroughly heated, dip an onion ring into the cornstarch to lightly coat, then thoroughly into the batter.
 Allow the excess to drip off before transferring to the oil.
 I used chopsticks (tongs will also work) for this.
 Make sure the onion doesn’t stick to the bottom of the pot.
-My pot was large enough for 2-3 rings at a time.
+My pot was large enough for 3-4 rings at a time.

-Guinness Beer Battered Onion Rings
+Guinness Battered Onion Rings Recipe